marbl/ModDotPlot/README.md

 `-s / --sparsity <int>`

 A higher sparsity value means less k-mers to compare, at the expense of lower accuracy.
 Modimizers are selected `0 mod s`, an inverse of the selected k-mer density.
 The default is `s = 2/Mbp` of sequence for fast performance without compromising accuracy.
-For example, on a human Y chromosome ~ 62Mbp, Mod.Plot will set `s = 124`.
+For example, on a human Y chromosome ~ 62Mbp, ModDotPlot will set `s = 124`.
 Interactive mode will automatically round up to the nearest power of 2, in order to make computations easier.

 `-o / --output-dir <string>`